Blog

 • An Old Unit: If your water heater is over 8-12 years old and starts leaking, it’s likely nearing the end of its life.

-Why a Professional Repair Is Your Safest Bet
+Why Calling a Pro Is the Safest Option

 Trying to wait out a leak is a risky gamble.
 Even a slow drip can suddenly worsen, leading to a flood that damages your floors, walls, and belongings.
 Ignoring the problem can also lead to mold growth, which poses health risks and requires expensive remediation.
 A professional plumbing repair is more than just a fix; it’s an investment in your home’s safety and your peace of mind.
 An expert can identify the root cause of the leak, ensuring it’s fixed correctly the first time and preventing future disasters.
 Don’t let a small issue turn into a costly catastrophe.